 Offered: Fall, Spring.

-HPE 426 - Internship in Community Health (10)
+HPE 426 - Internship in Community and Public Health (10)

-Professional skills essential to the community health education and health promotion profession are developed and implemented in a variety of agencies or organizations.
-This is a full-semester assignment.
+Students cultivate professional skills essential to the diverse fields of community and public health, including health education and health promotion, through a service-learning experience in health agencies or organizations.
 Graded S, U.

 Prerequisite: HPE 419, minimum cumulative GPA of 2.50, an approved Preparing for Internship Portfolio, and completion of all required courses.